aspen-cloud/flower/README.md

-# Github Readme

-Current Status: **DRAFT**

 # Overview

-Aspen is a no-code data analysis platform designed to be as easy and familiar as Excel and as powerful as a Python/Jupyter notebook.
+Flower is a no-code data analysis platform designed to be as easy and familiar as Excel and as powerful as a Python/Jupyter notebook.

 ![Sample Screenshot](images/example-workspace.png)